-Through the College of Extended Education, students have many opportunities to pursue their educational goals.
+Through the School of Extended Education, students have many opportunities to pursue their educational goals.

 A variety of scheduling options are available for credit courses offered by the university's academic departments.
 Convenient times and locations, and innovative technologies, make it easier for students to earn degrees.

 As a convenience to students, courses are conducted off campus in locations throughout the state, on campus in the evening, via the Internet and television, and during Winter Session.
 Academic credits earned off campus are equivalent in all considerations with credits earned on campus, and the credits are recorded on students' permanent records.
-Courses are published each fall and spring semester in the ASU Schedule of Classes and on the Web at www.asu.edu/xed and asu.edu/xed and <a href="https://www.asu.ed
+Courses are published each fall and spring semester in the ASU Schedule of Classes and on the Web at www.asu.edu/xed and asuonline.asu.edu.